madslundt/docker-cloud-media-scripts/README.md

 	- Open the url in your browser and enter the verification code
  - Encryption and decryption for your cloud storage.
 	- Create new remote [Press N]
-	- Give it thye same name as specified in the environment variable `RCLONE_CLOUD_ENDPOINT` but without colon : (default gd-crypt)
+	- Give it the same name as specified in the environment variable `RCLONE_CLOUD_ENDPOINT` but without colon : (default gd-crypt)
 	- Choose Encrypt/Decrypt a remote [Press 5]
 	- Enter the name of the remote created in cloud-storage appended  with a colon (:) and the subfolder on your cloud.
 Example **gd:/Media** or just **gd:** if you have your files in root.
 	- Choose how to encrypt filenames.
 I prefer option 2 Encrypt the filenames